 The Million Parent March in Washington, D.C. on September 18, 2017 aimed to raise awareness about the abuses and failures of foster care and family courts.
 The event brought together parents and grandparents of taken children, father’s rights groups battling bias in divorce court, parents “erased” and alienated from their children’s lives by non-custodial parents, activists seeking shared custody after divorces, mothers and fathers of children kidnapped by custodial or non-custodial parents, children who have aged out of foster care, children of divorce, and advocates pushing for America to dramatically and deeply re-think foster care and family court.

-As I meet advocates and activists fighting for change – and many fighting while struggling with the pain of lost children – I remain in awe of the courage and grace of so many parents and grandparents.
-Still I believe a coalition for change is building and true justice for children and families is ahead.
+I remain in awe of the courage and grace of so many parents and grandparents.
+A coalition for change is building and true justice for children and families is ahead.

 The 95% Failure Rate of Foster Care in America